 This website was last tested on 10 September 2019 by Sitemorse.
 They provide automated testing of websites to highlight usability and accessibility issues.

 - 'My account' which allows customers to apply, book, report and pay for services online

-- the council's main website.
-You can view the accessibility statement for our main website platform here.
+- You can view the accessibility statement for our main website platform here.

 What we’re doing to improve accessibility

 We understand that maintaining an accessible website is an ongoing project and are working to resolve all identified accessibility issues which are within our control.
 Over the next 12 months we plan to perform a manual accessibility audit of our site.
 This will highlight issues that currently can’t be replicated automatically by a computer.

 We will regularly monitor the accessibility of the website and ensure our content editors and web developers keep up to date with the latest accessibility best practice.

 Date of statement

 This statement was published on 20 September 2019.